cassieevans/web-animation-workshop/easing.md

 [GSAP ease visualizer](https://greensock.com/docs/v3/Eases)

-Greensock uses SVG path syntax for easing curves so we get a lot more flexibility.
+GreenSock uses SVG path syntax for easing curves so we get a lot more flexibility.
 We can create more complex effects like bouncing, elastic eases, wiggles, or jerky eases.

 Here are some GSAP eases with their corresponding CSS syntax